Certified Forensic Accountant

-The Certified Forensic Accountant program assesses Certified Public Accountants (CPAs) knowledge and competence in professional forensic accounting services in a multitide of areas.
-Forensic accountants may be involved in both litigation support (providing assistance on a given case, primarily related to the calculation or estimation of economic damages and related issues) and investigative accounting (looking into illegal activities).
+The Certified Forensic Accountant program assesses Certified Public Accountants (CPAs), and their international equivalents, knowledge and competence in professional forensic accounting services in a multitude of areas.
+Forensic accountants may be involved in both litigation support (providing assistance on a given case, primarily related to the calculation or estimation of economic damages and related issues) and investigative accounting (looking into illegal activities)

 Benefits of becoming a Certified Forensic Accountant:

 - Grants recognition of knowledge and skills by a third party

 - Enhances professional reputation and provides personal accomplishment

 - Supports continued professional development

 - Demonstrates a high level of commitment to the field

 Certified Forensic Accountant covers all of the topics a CPA and their international equivalents need to expand their field of expertise.
 The credential goes beyond traditional training a licensed accountant normally receives.
 The materials include: